elsteveogrande/binspect/README.md

 ## Binary Inspector

-A library for navigating executable formats.
+A library for reading executable binary formats.

 * Executable programs as well as shared libraries
 * ELF (64/32, and LE/BE) formats